Topic: DMD0225

 Number of Elements is the number of consecutive elements in the memory block to write.

-Write into Remote Memory Block selects the beginning location in the remote PLC to store the data from the write operation.
+Write into Remote Memory Block selects the beginning location in the remote CPU to store the data from the write operation.
 This location must be the same data type and have the same element size as the specified Write From Local data location.
 For example you can write from WY (Signed Word) into N (Signed Word) but you cannot write from WY (Signed Word) into V (Unsigned Word)

 The remaining fields are to help you maintain the size limitations of the instruction.
 These fields validate immediately as you make changes in the editor.
 Current is the number of bytes in the write request currently being edited, Others is the number of bytes in the write requests already in this instruction, New Size is the total number of bytes of all the write requests in this instruction (including the one currently being edited), and Bytes Remaining is the number of bytes of the 1000 byte limit remaining for write requests in this instruction.